anniekao/fullstackopen-2019.github.io/src/content/2/en/part2c.md

 The API [https://restcountries.eu](https://restcountries.eu) provides a lot data for different countries in a machine readable format, a so-called REST API.

-Create an application, using which one can look at data of various countries.
+Create an application that will fetch the data of various countries.
 The application should probably get the data from the endpoint [all](https://restcountries.eu/#api-endpoints-all).

 The user interface is very simple.
 The country to be shown is found by typing a search query into the search field.